JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 A comma-separated list of [groups'](https://docs.gitlab.com/ee/user/group/) IDs.

 This list limits a set of users who can register or authenticate in TeamCity with their GitLab account  to the specified groups.
-When combined with the _Allow creating new users on the first login_ option,  this setting allows automatically registering users who have an email in one of the specified groups and don't have a user profile in TeamCity.
+When combined with the _Allow creating new users on the first login_ option,  this setting allows automatically registering users who have an email in one of the specified groups and do not have a user profile in TeamCity.

 Leave empty to allow all GitLab users to access the TeamCity server.